metral/pulumihome/Weekly-release-process.md

 ### To `production`

-On Tuesday, primary oncall merges the previous week's release branch into `production`.
+On Tuesday, primary oncall merges the previous week's release branch (e.g. `release/2018-02-12`) into `production`.
+We merge from the release branch, instead of from `staging`, so we can manage deployments (and cherry-picks) to each environment independently.

 We don't have a tool for this yet, but you can create the PR from the GitHub UI or start with a URL like https://github.com/pulumi/pulumi-service/compare/production...release/2018-02-12.